JSchermers/frontend-nanodegree-mobile-portfolio/README.md

 ### Part 1 Critical rendering path

-Used ngrok and page speed insights for testing and checking and finally came to this.
+Used ngrok and page speed insights for testing and checking and finally came to this..
+Finalized files in /dist.

 1. removed the link to google font while it was render blocking
 2. added font ref to style.css